aquaron/anle/README.md

 ### Using `systemctl`

-If you've used the `install.sh` script, you can issue these commands to start/stop your service:
+If you've used the `install-systemd.sh` script, you can issue these commands to start/stop your service:

     systemctl start docker-anle.service